ArvinCheung0313/Statistics-for-Data-Scientists-Notes/README.md

 > One classic scenario for the value of big data is when the data is not only **big** but also **sparse** as well.
 Only when such enormous quantities of data are accumulated can effective search results be returned for most queries when considering the search queries reveived by Google.

 ### 2.3 Selection Bias
 Bias resulting from the way in which observations are selected and the samples cannot fully represent the whole population.
-For example, when analyzing which web design is more attractive to customers, we cannot decide which customer view which version of web, and such a self-selection lead to imbalance groups of samples.
+For example, when analyzing which web design is more attractive to customers, we cannot decide which customer view which version of web, and such a self-selection leads to imbalance groups of samples.

+There are serveral types of selecton bias:
+* **Sampling Bias**: It's a systematic error due to a non-random sample of a population causing some members of the population to be less likely to be included than others resulting in a biased sample.
+* **Time Interval**: A trial may be terminated early at an extreme value(often for ethical reasons), but the extreme value is likely to be reached by the variable with the largest variance, even if all variables have a similar mean.
+* **Data**: When specific subsets of data are chosen to support a conclusion or rejection of bad data on arbitrary grounds, intead of according to previously stated or generally agreed criteria.
+* **Attrtion**: It's caused by attrition(loss of participants) discounting trial subjects/tests that did not run to completion.

 ### 2.4 Central Limit Theorem
 In many situations, when independent random variables are summed up, their properly normalized sum tends toward a normal distribution (informally a bell curve) even if the original variables themselves are not normally distributed.